charlielobster/CUDA_NekRS/README.md

     ~/builds/UCX-1.20.0

 ### 4. Environment Variables

+Let's set up all our environment variables first to use them in build statements.

 Optionally, copy the script CUDA_NekRS_vars.sh from this repo to your own home directory.
 Verify the CUDA Toolkit path and find your wifi nic with a call to "ip a".
-Then, source it.
+Then, source the script (call '.', or source)

     cp CUDA_NekRS_vars.sh ~
     cd ~